Accessing Nextcloud files using WebDAV

 Accessing files using Microsoft Windows

 If you use the native Windows implementation of WebDAV, you can map Nextcloud to a new drive using Windows Explorer.
-Mapping to a drive enables you to browse files stored on a Nextcloud server the way you would files stored in a mapped network drive.
+Mapping to a drive enables you to browse files stored on a Nextcloud server the way you would browse files stored in a mapped network drive.

 Using this feature requires network connectivity.
 If you want to store your files offline, use the Desktop Client to sync all files on your Nextcloud to one or more directories of your local hard drive.